 What is the lambda function in python?
 Explain with an example

-In python, Anonymous function (A function without name) is called lambda functions.
+In python, the Anonymous function (A function without a name) is called lambda function.
 Lambda function can accept multiple arguments with only one expression.
 It does not include any statement.

 Syntaxlambda parameters: expression